justintranjt/justintranjt.github.io/_posts/2017-08-04-the-curious-case-of-the-missing-headphone-jack.md

 layout: post
 title: "The Curious Case of the Missing Headphone Jack"
 date: 2017-08-04
+description: 3.5mm headphone jacks are becoming less common in flagship smartphones.
+Could this be a turn for the worse or a necessary progression for the smartphone market?
 ---
 ![iPhone 7 bottom view]( /blog/iphone7.jpg )*An iPhone 7, one of the first flagship phones to not feature a 3.5mm headphone input*